horacekj/smartled-ir-control/README.md

-# SmartLED control via IR
+# SmartLED control via IR remote

 This project was created as a final project of PB171 course @ FI MUNI, spring 2019.